rr-prashant/urtube/README.md

 ### Topic Clustering Helper (Backend)

 Called at the end of `fetch_videos` after all embeddings are generated.
-Runs `cluster_videos()` to get K-means assignments, clears old cluster data, groups videos by label, calculates per-cluster avg views and engagement rate, creates TopicCluster rows, and assigns each video its cluster FK.
+Runs `cluster_videos()` to get K-means assignments, clears old cluster data, groups videos by label, calculates per-cluster avg views and engagement rate, creates TopicCluster rows, names each cluster via GPT, and assigns each video its cluster FK.

 ```python
 def save_cluster(user):